 Fibrosis is a pathobiological process common to many tissues and diseases that results in tissue remodeling and loss of function, often necessitating organ replacement or leading to end-stage disease.
-Fibrosis occurs predominantly in soft tissues, such as lung, liver, kidney, heart and skin, through fibroblast activation.
-Activated fibroblasts are contractile, proliferative and apoptosis-resistant, and are responsible for the excess deposition of the extracellular matrix.
+Fibrosis occurs through fibroblast activation, predominantly in soft tissues such as the lungs, liver, kidneys, heart and skin.
+Activated fibroblasts are contractile, proliferative and resistant to apoptosis, and are responsible for the excess deposition of the extracellular matrix.

 Fibrosis dramatically stiffens soft tissues; this matrix stiffening then promotes fibroblast proliferation, matrix synthesis and contraction, establishing a feedback loop that amplifies this pathological process.